overture-stack/website/markdown/documentation/score/user-guide/upload.md

 # Upload Example

-Here's a step-by-step guide to uploading files using a previously-created manifest file from Song:
+Here's a step-by-step guide to uploading files using a previously created manifest file from Song:

 1. Execute the following command from your home directory: